Shuyib/tool_calling_api/README.md

 └── utils - This directory contains the utility files for the project.
     ├── __init__.py - This file initializes the utils directory as a package.
     ├── function_call.py - This file contains the code to call a function using LLMs.
-    └── send_airtime.py - This file contains the code to send airtime to a phone number.
+    └── communication_apis.py - This file contains the code to do with communication apis & experiments.

 ## Installation
 The project uses python 3.12.
 To install the project, follow the steps below: